Defunding a Pathway to the American Dream

 Mae Watson Grote | Founder and CEO | The Financial Clinic

-We learned on Monday that Congress has approved a budget that eliminates funding for Assets for Independence (AFI), a crucial government program that gives struggling low-income families the opportunity to achieve the American dream.
+We learned on Monday that Congress has approved a crucial government program that gives struggling low-income families the opportunity to achieve the American dream.
 As somebody who has spent her entire career working for economic justice and a more inclusive economy, I am struggling to find a way to describe my reaction to this news: Discouraged, dismayed, or devastating hardly seems to cover it.

 Every day we see customers who are working hard — multiple jobs, low wages, volatile hours — and yet they struggle to pay the rent or feed their family, much less invest in their future.
 The sobering reality of their immediate economic needs often stifles their larger dreams of owning a house or starting a business because of the financial chasm that lies menacingly in front of them, impeding that first step towards saving for anything more than next month’s rent.